FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 Circulated, copy of Departmental Circular Fin 14-2020 dated 31st August, 2020, in

-relation to 2021 Budget Meeting and other Budgetary matters.--- 7
+relation to 2021 Budget Meeting and other Budgetary matters.
+---
+7

 On the proposal of Councillor Sheahan (J), seconded by Councillor O’Hanlon, the